Board of directors

 Peter Mellbye served as Executive Vice President, Development & Production, International, of Statoil ASA, an international oil and gas company, from January 2011 until his retirement in September 2012.
 He was Executive Vice President, Production & International Exploration of Statoil from August 2004 to January 2011.
 From 1992 to 2004, Mr. Mellbye was Statoil’s Executive Vice President, Natural Gas, and from 1990 to 1992, he served as Senior Vice President, Natural Gas.
 He joined Statoil in 1982 as Vice President, Gas Marketing, a position he held until 1990.

 Mr. Mellbye worked in the Norwegian Ministry of Trade and Industry from 1975 to 1979 before joining the Norwegian Trade Council, where he worked from 1979 to 1982.
-In addition to serving on our Board, Mr. Mellbye also serves as a director of the following non-public companies: WestGass AS, Otovo AS, Global LNG Services AS, Statkraft AS, Competentia, Half Wave AS, Altus Intervention (previously known as Qinterra Technologies, Oz, or Aker Well Service AS), Resoptima AS and Wellesley Petroleum AS.
+He also serves on the board of Otovo AS.

 He also held various executive positions in Pareto Offshore ASA, the Forasol-Foramer group and the group resulting from the merger between Forasol-Foramer and Pride International, and Vantage Drilling.

-Margareth Øvrum has over 38 years of experience at Equinor (formerly Statoil), a Norwegian energy company, currently serving as Executive Vice President of Equinor ASA, Development and Production Brazil.
-Ms. Øvrum has held a succession of leadership positions at Equinor, including President, Equinor Brazil, from 2018 to 2020; Executive Vice President of Technology, Projects, and Drilling, from 2011 to 2018, Executive Vice President of Technology and New Energy for Statoil Hydro, from 2007 to 2011, Executive Vice President of Technology and Projects, from 2004 to 2007, and Executive Vice President of Health, Safety, and the Environment, during 2004.
+Margareth Øvrum has more than 39 years’ experience at Equinor (formerly Statoil), a Norwegian energy company, where she held a succession of leadership positions including Executive Vice President of Equinor ASA, Development and Production Brazil in 2020; President, Equinor Brazil from 2018 to 2020; Executive Vice President of Technology, Projects, and Drilling from 2011 to 2018; Executive Vice President of Technology and New Energy for Statoil Hydro from 2007 to 2011; Executive Vice President of Technology and Projects from 2004 to 2007; and Executive Vice President of Health, Safety, and the Environment during 2004.

 Kay G. Priestly